homanchou/xr/book/13-Add-Simple-Hands-For-Avatar.md

 left axes {x: 0.98, y: 0.22}
 ```

-We now have separate data streams for left and right button and joystick events.
+At this point we now have separate data streams for left and right button and joystick events.

 ### Create Data Stream for Hand Movement

-Following the pattern of what we did for camera movement, we'll just send a stream of empty data when we detect movement.
-This way the subscriber can throttle the frequency and truncate the output for themselves if they can get to it.
-Otherwise we'll spend extra computation power truncating the data at the source which has more frequent samples.
+Let's also create a stream of movement for the left and right hand controllers.

-On the `inputSource` there is an object called `grip` that seems to contain an observer we can use.
+The `inputSource` has an object called `grip` that seems to contain an observer we can use `onAfterWorldMatrixUpdateObservable`.
+Unlike the camera's `onViewMatrixChangedObservable`, which does not emit anything when the camera is at rest, the `onAfterWorldMatrixUpdateObservable` appears to get called on every frame regardless if the position changed.
+That's ok, we'll just transform the signal a bit so we only produce a signal if the position changes.

 ```typescript